navatharaagi/AWS-Developer-Tools/README.md

  • This allows you to launch EC2 instances that are configured for use with CodeDeploy.
 3 Create a Service Role
-• This will allow CodeDeploy to communicate and interact with other AWS Services
-4) Install the AWS Command Line Interface (CLI)
+• This will allow CodeDeploy to communicate and interact with other AWS Services 4 Install the AWS Command Line Interface (CLI)

-1AWS—IAM—Policies—Create Policy—Create Own Policy— “CodeDeployCustomUser”—Policy Document (Paste the following code in policy document)—create Policy
+1 AWS—IAM—Policies—Create Policy—Create Own Policy— “CodeDeployCustomUser”—Policy Document (Paste the following code in policy document)—create Policy
 {
   "Version": "2012-10-17",
   "Statement" : [